import1bones/simplex-engine/docs/event_system_advanced.md

 events.emit('input', {'key': 'A'})
 ```

+## Extending the EventSystem
+- Add async/await support by overriding `emit`.
+- Add event filtering or transformation by wrapping listeners.
+- Use custom event objects for richer data and propagation control.
+- Integrate with plugins or scripting by exposing `register` and `emit`.

-## Notes
+## Best Practices
+- Use priorities to control event order.
+- Use capture for pre-processing or global hooks.
-- Capture listeners run before bubble listeners.
+- Always handle exceptions in listeners.
-- Listeners with higher priority run first within each phase.
-- Returning `False` from any listener stops further propagation.
+- Return `False` to stop propagation when needed.

 ---
-For more, see the source code in `simplex/event/event_system.py`.
+For more, see the source code in `simplex/event/event_system.py` and in-code docstrings for advanced usage and patterns.